nathan-willis/TurbidityFinVol_1D/README.md

 - **Initial conditions:** Initial conditions are defined in the `initialize` function.
 - **Boundary conditions:** How the stencil behaves at the boundary is defined in the `BC` function.
 - **Flux:** For different conservation laws the flux will need to be updated in `flux`.
 Additionally, the characeristic wavespeeds (eigenvalues of the flux Jacobian) will need to be updated in `F_HLL`.
-- **Size of system:** This is written for a system with 4-dependent variables.
+- **Size of system:** This is written for a system with 4 dependent variables.
 For systems with additional variables a new variable will need to be defined and added throughout the entire code.